Data-driven Discovery of Diffuse Interstellar Bands with APOGEE Spectra: Introduction

 Another (often ignored) source of contamination comes from intervening dust and gas along the line-of-sight (LOS) to a star.
 Due to the velocity offset between gas/dust clouds and stars, spectral features from the Interstellar Medium (ISM) can appear at different wavelength locations in a set of observations at different LOS in the Galaxy.
 This issue is complicated further when the identification or central wavelength of an ISM-based feature is unknown or poorly constrained.
 Without a complete and accurate model of a star's light, it is often difficult to know a priori whether a particular residual feature is caused by non-stellar sources or is simply unknown physics/missing chemical species in the model.

 One common detection and characterization method for diffuse interstellar bands (DIBs) is to measure a feature's presence in multiple spectra of different stars and then to show correlations between ISM properties (e.g. extinction from dust) and that feature's strength.
+Typically, O- and B-type stars have been used as the preferred background ``lighthouses'' to study intervening structure because their spectra exhibit weak or rotationally-broadened features that make DIB identification much easier.
+However, accurate spectral modelling of the more-numerous later stellar types can reveal previously-unknown DIBs that were hidden by stellar features while also probing DIB properties along many more lines of sight \citep[e.g.][]{Ebenbichler_2022}.

-Efforts to detect, characterize, and map these DIBs have historically been focused on the optical regime, though a growing number of studies have been exploring the near-IR \citep[e.g.][]{Joblin_1990,Geballe_2011,Cox_2014,Zasowski_2015,Elyajouri_2016,Elyajouri_2017,Tchernyshyov_2017,Tchernyshyov_2018,Smoker_2023}.
-For instance, the ten currently-known DIBs that fall in the near-IR $H$-band ($1.51-1.7~\mu$m) wavelengths seen by the APOGEE spectrograph are summarized in Table \ref{tab:previous_DIBs}, which is in stark contrast to the thousands of known optical DIBs.
+Efforts to detect, characterize, and map these DIBs have historically been focused on the optical regime \citep[e.g.][]{Herbig_1995}, though a growing number of studies have been exploring the near-IR \citep[e.g.][]{Joblin_1990,Geballe_2011,Cox_2014,Zasowski_2015,Elyajouri_2016,Elyajouri_2017,Tchernyshyov_2017,Tchernyshyov_2018,Ebenbichler_2022,Smoker_2023}.
+For instance, the ten currently-known DIBs that fall in the near-IR $H$-band ($1.51-1.7~\mu$m) wavelengths seen by the APOGEE spectrograph are summarized in Table \ref{tab:previous_DIBs}, which is in stark contrast to the hundreds of known optical DIBs \citep[e.g. 559 DIBs in $5000-9000$~\AA\, as measured by][]{Fan_2019}.
 It is particularly important to understand sources of IR features as this regime is able to peer through the dusty regions of our Galaxy's disk.